-Back To The Thirties: Last week, I recorded an old 1937 black and white movie, Topper, which starred Cary Grant, Constance Bennett, Billie Burke (later to be immortalized as The Good Witch) and Roland Young as Cosmo Topper, the bemused recipient of his dead friends' good deeds.
+Back To The Thirties: Recently, I recorded an old 1937 black and white movie, Topper, which starred Cary Grant, Constance Bennett, Billie Burke (later to be immortalized as The Good Witch) and Roland Young as Cosmo Topper, the bemused recipient of his dead friends' good deeds.

 The film has one song running through it - a Hoagy Carmichael ditty, 'Old Man Moon'.
 In the nightclub sequence, the tune is ably performed by the vocal quartet, 'Three Hits and a Miss'.
 The talented Martha Tilton was the "Miss" in the group.
 She later joined the Jimmy Dorsey Band.
 Martha eventually joined singer Jo Stafford and others to form a swing chorus for Benny Goodman on his radio show.
 She became Goodman's lead vocalist after his former girl singer parted ways and hit the big time with the song 'And the Angels Sing.'

 For me, the biggest star of the movie was the Topper car - a 1936 Buick Series 80 Roadmaster (131" wheelbase) customized by Bohman & Schwartz and fitted with special controls including a second hidden steering wheel.
 As a stuntman drove the car using the hidden wheel, it would appear as if the vehicle was being driven by a ghost.

-In 1939, the studio sold the Topper car to the Gilmore Oil Company.
+In 1939, Hal Roach Studios sold the Topper car to the Gilmore Oil Company.
 Re-sprayed in the Gilmore colors of cream and red, the Buick was fitted with a public address system for use in promoting Red Lion gasoline.
 The car was modified several times and eventually gained a set of 1948 Cadillac finned rear fenders.
 It was later given additioal modifications and updates.